It started as a hum.

 Seventeen browser tabs.
 Three unfinished courses.
 A note called "ideas" that keeps getting longer.
 The market doesn't pay for potential.
 It pays for a process that solves a specific problem for a specific person.

 There is a gap between how you describe your work and how the people who need it describe their pain.
-Closing it means listening first — then standing in front of your work consistently, without censoring the real message.
+That gap is where your message dies.
+Closing it means listening first — then standing in front of your work, without softening the real point.